FabioAugustoRodrigues/JavaFX-MySQL/README.md

 # JavaFX-MySQL
-Simple crud using JavaFX and JPA with Hibernate
+Simple crud using JavaFX and JPA with Hibernate\
+The JavaMail API was also used to send e-mails

 ## Samples